rw-u-of-a/ECE574/README.md

 # ECE574
-# This is READ.me for this repository
+# This is a READ.me for this repository